-Deriving an assessment or summary statement is a critical step to diagnosing and cognitively processing raw data collected.
-No matter the complexity of the case, the goal is to deliver a very brief statement (1-3 sentences) that very concisely highlights key words/clinical concepts collected from the bedside (H&P) and from diagnostics (labs/radiology).
-A well constructed summary statement is meant to TRIGGER you and your listeners to GENERATE AND NARROW down potential differential considerations.
+Deriving an assessment or summary statement is a critical step to diagnosing and cognitively processing the data collected.
+No matter the complexity of the case, the goal is to deliver a succinct statement (1-3 sentences) that concisely highlights key words and concepts collected (from records, H&P, diagnostics).
+A well-constructed summary statement is meant to TRIGGER you and your listeners to quickly generate and narrow down potential differential diagnoses considerations.

-Too long of a summary statement will confuse and distract yourself (you listeners) as the actual clinical problem will not be clearly understood. (this is the most common challenge for early learners)
+Too long of a summary statement will confuse and distract yourself (and listeners) as the actual clinical problem will not be clearly understood.

 Too short of a summary statement will result in an inability to generate or narrow down a differential diagnoses list

 Following the summary line, articulate each “problem” encountered in the case, discuss potential differentials and your next steps (the Plan follows the discussion of each problem).